vacp2p/rfc/mdf.md

 #### `parents`

-This field contains a list of a messages parents, or messages that have been seen by the node in a given context.
+This field contains a list of a messages parents, or messages that have been seen by the node in a given group.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.

 #### `previous_message`